WladimirSidorenko/DiscourseSenser/README.rst

 parsing.
 It has been created for the CoNLL-2016 shared task.

-The main package **dsenser** currently comprises the following classifiers which can be trained either separately or bundled into
+The main package **dsenser** currently comprises the following classifiers which can be trained either individually or bundled into
 ensembles:

 **dsenser.major.MajorSenser**